misiektoja/lastfm_monitor/docs/usage.md

 Settings come from a configuration file when one is found.
 [Configuration File](configuration.md#configuration-file) covers where the tool looks for it and how to select another one with `--config-file`.

+If a run does not start, `--doctor` reports every check the tool makes before monitoring.
+See [Doctor Preflight](troubleshooting.md#doctor-preflight).

 To enable tracking of followers and/or followings changes:
 - set `TRACK_FOLLOWERS` and/or `TRACK_FOLLOWINGS` to `True`
 - or use the `--track-followers` and/or `--track-followings` flags